isreallee82/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 a script that creates a new local variable. a script that creates a new global variable a script that creates a new global variable.

+9. a script that prints the result of POWER divided by DIVIDE, followed by a new line